GoogleCloudPlatform/samples-style-guide/content/en/terraform-samples.md

 by using the `null_resource` resource.
 Previous practice shows CLIs are expensive to maintain and detract from the purpose of the sample.

+In case the functionality is not supported by the Google provider and can be accessed only via the CLI or API, consider delaying the Terraform sample until the functionality is available in the Google provider.

 ### No variables {#no-variables}

 Don't include Terraform variables (`var.VARIABLE_NAME`).
 Instead, hard code the